thesudeshdas/tic-tac-toe/README.md

 ### Credits
 The Odin Project - JavaScript.
-[Click Here!](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript) to learn more about the project.
+Ctrl + [Click Here!](https://www.theodinproject.com/courses/javascript/lessons/tic-tac-toe-javascript) to learn more about the project.